BNSC1/android-notes/README.md

 Foreground `Service`: it is visible to the user as a notification, and unlike a normal `Service`, it cannot be stopped by Android even if low on resources, requires the `START_STICKY` flag to restart if terminated

+By default, a `Service` is run on the main thread

 `IntentService`: a subclass of `Service` that provides a simple way to perform long-running tasks in the background.
 An `IntentService` runs in a separate thread, so it does not block the main UI thread, and it automatically stops itself when it has completed its work.

 `BroadcastReceiver`: a component that allows your app to receive and respond to system-wide broadcast events or custom broadcast events that are sent from other apps or from the system itself.